Improving Financial Literacy Is a Work in Progress

 The results are out.
-The Canadians are better than us.
-And we are slightly better Botswana.
-The Standard & Poor’s Ratings Services’ global financial literacy survey is the first major global financial literacy study with results for over 140 countries.
+The Canadians are more financially literate than we are.
+And we are slightly better than Botswana.
+Standard & Poor’s Ratings Services’ global financial literacy survey is the first major global financial literacy study with results for over 140 countries.

-The survey consisted of five questions, measuring four key indicators of financial literacy: interest rates, interest compounding, inflation, and diversification.
-Whether these five questions really absolutely measure one’s money knowledge can be debated.
-But to be considered financially literate, a respondent had to answer three of five questions correctly.
+The survey consisted of five questions measuring four key indicators of financial literacy: interest rates; interest compounding; inflation; and diversification.
+Whether these questions really absolutely measure one’s money knowledge can be debated.
+But to be considered financially literate, a respondent had to answer three of five correctly.

 The survey has a lot of information of interest to researchers, policymakers, and financial practitioners, but here are five key takeaways relevant to those of us who are participants in the financial system:

-1. Only one out of every three people in the world is financially literate.
+1. Only one in three people in the world is financially literate.

 3. Women are less financially literate than men.

 But they are also more likely to admit when they don’t know.
 Men guess, women confess, as they say.
-Women trail men by about five percentage points, with 35 percent of the world’s men being financially literate compared to 30 percent of the world’s women.
+Women trail men by about five percentage points, with 35 percent of the world’s men being financially literate compared with 30 percent of its women.
 The difference holds across the spectrum of ages, education levels, and incomes.
 For example, while wealthy people scored better than poorer people did, wealthy men still outscored wealthy women and poor men still outscored poor women.

 4. Financial literacy works two ways.